Bde Maka Ska: Calhoun naming

-The United States Secretary of War, John C. Calhoun, sent the Army to survey the area that would surround Fort Snelling in 1817.
-Calhoun had also authorized the construction of Fort Snelling, one of the earliest American settlements in the state.
-The surveyors named the water body "Lake Calhoun" in his honor, and the Fort Snelling Military Reservation survey map of Lt.
-James L. Thompson in 1839 shows that name for the lake.
+United States Secretary of War John C. Calhoun sent the Army to survey the area surrounding Fort Snelling in 1817.
+Calhoun had also authorized the construction of Fort Snelling, one of the earliest U.S. settlements in the state.
+The surveyors named the water body "Lake Calhoun" in his honor, and Lieutenant James L. Thompson's 1839 Fort Snelling Military Reservation survey map shows that name for the lake.

 Calhoun–Bde Maka Ska naming dispute

-Calhoun's legacy as a slaveowner and pro-slavery politician led critics to question whether he was the best person to be honored.
-In 2011 the Minneapolis Park and Recreation Board (MPRB) visited the issue.
-Their legal counsel concluded that the board could not legally change the name, as state law gives that power to the Commissioner of Natural Resources, and then only in the first 40 years after the name was designated.
-Following the Charleston church shooting in June 2015, a fresh drive to change the name started via an online petition and the Park Board indicated it would look into whether they could change the lake's name through state action.
-At the time, the Minneapolis Star Tribune published an article quoting Calhoun's views on the black race:
+Calhoun's legacy as a slaveowner and pro-slavery politician led critics to question whether he should be honored.
+In 2011 the Minneapolis Park and Recreation Board (MPRB) took up the issue.
+Its legal counsel concluded that the board could not legally change the name, as state law gives that power to the Commissioner of Natural Resources, and then only in the first 40 years after the name was designated.
+After the Charleston church shooting in June 2015, a fresh drive to change the name started via an online petition and the MPRB said it would look into whether it could change the lake's name through state action.
+The Star Tribune published an article quoting Calhoun's views on the black race (see 1840 census controversy):